jinghao/jinghao.github.com/_posts/2014-06-14-howto-install-ctags-sublime-text.md

 ---
 layout: post
 title: "How to install CTags on Sublime Text"
-categories: [sublime-text, ctags, how-to, "Mac OSX"]
+tags: [sublime-text, ctags, how-to, "Mac OSX"]
 ---
 CTags is a program that generates an index of tokens (i.e. function names and other identifiers).
 By integrating it into Sublime Text, you can enable quick navigate-to-symbol.